Abhi-479/Interior-Design-Studio-Website/README.md

 - Services section with hover effects
 - Contact section with form and map image
 - Footer with company info, links, and social icons

+## How to Use
+1. Clone or download the repository.
+2. Open `index.html` in a web browser.
+3. Explore the website sections and content.

+## Author
+Abhishek Gawali